 Other sites, or sections of sites, dedicated to Ultima VIII - Pagan can be found at:

 - The Complete Guide to Ultima VIII - Pagan, part of Prescient Dragon's Hint Network, features probably the best and most complete guide to Ultima 8.

 - Pentology: Ultima VIII Cluebook (Internet Archive), originally hosted by Kravlor Dragon, contains information from the Ultima 8 Cluebook.

-- The Other Codex: Ultima VIII - Pagan, part of The Other Codex, contains information about Ultima 8 as well as links to more info.
+- The Other Codex: Ultima VIII - Pagan, part of The Other Codex (Internet Archive), contains information about Ultima 8 as well as links to more info.